-- The Chief of University Police or his/her representative of the need to evacuate.
+- Chief of Police or his/her representative for crowd, traffic and perimeter control

-- The University Communications Public Information Officer or their representative of the need for information broadcasts asking all persons to stay away from campus.
+- University Public Information Officer or designee for the need of public information sharing regarding the incident and asking the campus community to stay away from campus

-In some situations, it may become necessary to evacuate one or more building on campus due to a localized emergency situation.
-When this occurs the University Police will coordinate the evacuation with the Building Marshals and Monitors.
-The decision to evacuate will be based on the totality of the circumstances and, whenever possible, following consultation with the President and ranking Dean or Facility Manager.
-When evacuations are due to an overriding concern for University Police Department it may not be possible to make such consultations.
-In those instances the appropriate Dean or Facility Manager will be notified of the evacuation as soon as is practical.
+In some situations, it may be necessary to evacuate one or more buildings on campus due to a localized emergency.
+When this occurs, the University Police Department will coordinate the evacuation with the Building Marshals and Evacuation Monitors.
+The decision to evacuate will be based on the incident and if needed, following consultation with the President and Dean or Facility Manager.
+When evacuations are due to an overriding concern for public safety, it may not be possible for such consultations.
+In those instances, the appropriate Dean or Facility Manager will be notified of the evacuation as soon as practical.